 Lucky's story is a sad one and, unfortunately, an all too common reality we see every day in cat rescue...

 There was a kind woman in the area who fed the colonies.
-Most often, though, the colony cats would bully Lucky and chase him away, never leaving him a single scrap.
+Most often, though, the neighborhood cats would bully Lucky and chase him away, never leaving him a single scrap.
 He would then come to her door begging, as seen in the image below.
 Her heart broke for him, as did mine when I saw this picture.
 She named him "Fluffy," although we would not come to realize why that was until much later.

 A rescue friend named Kathy posted a very sad picture of this scrappy and sad-looking cat, pleading for someone to step up and help him, so that's what we did.